-Double glazing is a term that’s often thrown around, but many homeowners don’t really understand what it is and how it can benefit them.
-This quick guide will give you an idea of what double glazing incorporates, including the benefits associated with these energy efficient windows.
+Double glazing is a term that’s often thrown around But many homeowners don’t really understand what it is and how it can benefit them.
+And this quick guide will give you an idea of what double glazing incorporates.
+Including the benefits associated with these energy efficient windows.

 Remember, if you’re interested in double glazed windows.
 You should compare quotes from a range of local, reputable companies to ensure you get the best deal available.

 So now we’ve got to grips with what double glazing is, are the benefits useful for your property?
 In the tough financial climate where fuel bills are forever rising, every home should be double glazed.

 - Reduce energy bills by up to £300 a year.